-Since that time, Clark Hill has continued to hone its service offering, always focused on providing relevant solutions that add value to our clients.
-Today, Clark Hill is a full service law firm that is deep enough to handle the most complex matters, specialized enough to give you the right tool for the right job, and small enough to care about client service.
+Since that time, Clark Hill has continued to hone its service offerings, always focused on providing relevant solutions that add value for our clients.
+Today, Clark Hill is a full service law firm deep enough to handle the most complex matters, specialized enough to give you the right tool for the right job, and nimble enough to care about client service.

-From our oldest client, the Michigan Manufacturers Association, which has been on board since 1902, to our current array of local, national and international clients, Clark Hill builds loyalty with a unique formula: keeping a firm grasp on the historical beginnings of the transportation, automotive, maritime, rail, aviation and trucking industries, while effectively navigating the new fields of the 21st century.
+From our oldest client, the Michigan Manufacturers Association, which has been on board since 1902, to our current array of local, national, and international clients, Clark Hill builds loyalty with a unique formula: keeping a firm grasp on the latest developments in industries we’ve served historically, while effectively navigating the new fields of the 21st century.

-Understanding that where you come from has an undeniable impact on where you’re going, we invite you to learn more about the history of our firm:
+Understanding that where we come from has an undeniable impact on where we’re going, we invite you to learn more about the history of our firm:

 Attorney George Klein had become part of a practice formed by Joseph Clark and Levi Griffin in 1895.
 He joined them in 1908 when he returned to Detroit after the earthquake in San Francisco had destroyed his offices.
-During these roll-out days of the automobile, Detroit became a legal hot spot.
-Clark, Griffin and Klein practiced in a time when many of the ultimately 3,500-plus automotive companies existed and their “Boom-Town” exploded from a population of 200,000 in 1910 to 2,000,000 in 1930.
+During these early days of the automobile, Detroit became a legal hot spot.
+Clark, Griffin and Klein practiced in a time when many of the ultimately 3,500-plus automotive companies existed and their “Boom-Town” exploded, with the population tripling between 1910 and 1930.
 This historical element strongly affected the growth of the firm.

 In addition, hundreds of thousands of workers migrated to Detroit for the high paying jobs—like Ford’s $5-per-day positions—and created an incredible growth spurt for the city.
 Clark’s firm locked into this solid industrial base, becoming strong in automotive and transportation law—so strong that this firm would continue in Detroit as one of the best for over one hundred years.